xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

     IncludeOptional "/usr/share/modsecurity-crs/*.conf"
     IncludeOptional "/usr/share/modsecurity-crs/activated_rules/*.conf"

-This instructs ModSecurity to attempt to use any files encding in `conf` as configuration files.
+This instructs ModSecurity to attempt to use any files ending in `conf` as configuration files.
 More information is available in the README file in the `activated_rules` directory.